sotopia-lab/awesome-social-agents/docs/helper.md

 [December, 2022] [Don{'}t Copy the Teacher: Data and Model Challenges in Embodied Dialogue](https://aclanthology.org/2022.emnlp-main.635), Min et al., Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing

-[January, 2021] [Evaluating the Robustness of Collaborative Agents](https://dl.acm.org/doi/abs/10.5555/3463952.3464159), Paul Knott et al., Proceedings of the 20th International Conference on Autonomous Agents and MultiAgent Systems

 [September, 2022] [{Dialog Acts for Task-Driven Embodied Agents}](https://aclanthology.org/2022.sigdial-1.13), Spandana Gella et al., Proceedings of the 23nd Annual Meeting of the Special Interest Group on Discourse and Dialogue (SIGDial)

 [June, 2022] [Analysis of Dialogue in Human-Human Collaboration in {M}inecraft](https://aclanthology.org/2022.lrec-1.431), Ichikawa et al., Proceedings of the Thirteenth Language Resources and Evaluation Conference